LibbyH52/Cereal-Data-Dashboard/README.md

 [here](https://www.kaggle.com/jeandsantos/breakfast-cereals-data-analysis-and-clustering)
-The code for rotating the text on my bar chart I got from [JS fiddle](https://jsfiddle.net/geotheory/mvhtqu17/) The dataset I used for analysis was obtained from [kaggle.com](https://www.kaggle.com/crawford/80-cereals/) I got the code for my navabr from [bootswatch](https://bootswatch.com/pulse/) CSS code for removing the tick marks on the bar chart was taken from the fourth answer (Andrew) [here](https://github.com/c3js/c3/issues/876)
+The code for rotating the text on my bar chart I got from [JS fiddle](https://jsfiddle.net/geotheory/mvhtqu17/) The dataset I used for analysis was obtained from [kaggle.com](https://www.kaggle.com/crawford/80-cereals/) I got the code for my navbar from [bootswatch](https://bootswatch.com/pulse/).
+The only change I made was to remove the 'expand' class as I wanted a collapsed navbar on all screen sizes CSS code for removing the tick marks on the bar chart was taken from the fourth answer (Andrew) [here](https://github.com/c3js/c3/issues/876)
 The colour scheme for my charts, borders, header and footer was gotten from [here](https://learnui.design/tools/data-color-picker.html#palette)